yornaath/service-outbox/readme.md

 It also ha support for using a session with a transaction to ensure atomicity in modifying state and publishing an event.

 ### Inspired by

+Talks and papers by Chris Richardson]

 [Using sagas to maintain data consistency in a microservice architecture by Chris Richardson](https://www.youtube.com/watch?v=YPbGW3Fnmbc)

 [Pattern: Transactional outbox](https://microservices.io/patterns/data/transactional-outbox.html)

+## Real world example

 ```typescript
 import { ServiceOutbox } from "@piing/service-outbox"